-This course is regularly scheduled during Tuesday mornings (8:00-11:00) every week.
-Occasionally sessions will be scheduled until 12:30.
+This course is regularly scheduled in person during Tuesday mornings (8:00-12:30) every week.
 Students are expected to return to their clinical rotations by 13:00.
-The sessions are coordinated across all sites through video conferencing and/or in-person sessions.
+The sessions are coordinated across all sites in person with video conferencing between sites.
+Virtual attendance will only be approved for students that are on OOP electives or other rural locations where in person attendance is not possible.
+Students in a virtual elective that have a home site hosting an in-person exam are required to attend sessions in person.
 On weeks where there is a Monday holiday at the start of a new rotation block, Selected Topics in Medicine will be cancelled.
-Additional sessions in career development, wellness, radiology, simulation and interactive small groups will occur during June Consolidation Weeks.
-See One45 for schedule.